Efiamotu-1/blog-rails-mv/README.md

 ### Key Features <a name="key-features"></a>

-- add forms to collect user inputs
+- add user authentication using devise
-- allow users to make posts
-- allow user to add commnents

 <p align="right">(<a href="#readme-top">back to top</a>)</p>